How to File a Small Claims Case in Richmond, CA

 Serving the Defendant — This Is Your Responsibility

-After filing your small claims case, you are responsible for ensuring the defendant is properly served before the hearing.
-In California, you cannot serve the defendant yourself — service must be performed by someone else who is at least 18 and not a party to the case.
-The court can serve by certified mail for a fee, or you can hire a process server.
-Service must be completed at least 15 days before the hearing date if the defendant is in the same county, or 20 days if in a different county.
+After filing your small claims case at Contra Costa County Superior Court, you are responsible for ensuring the defendant is properly served before the hearing date.
+California law prohibits you from serving the defendant yourself — service must be performed by someone else who is at least 18 years old and not a party to the case.
+You have three options: ask the court to serve by certified mail (for an additional fee), ask a non-party adult to serve on your behalf, or hire a professional process server in Richmond or Contra Costa County.

 What to Bring to Your Small Claims Hearing

-Getting a Judgment and Collecting
+Getting a Judgment and Collecting What You're Owed

 Frequently Asked Questions